Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-acls-from-cluster.md

    ![image](../../../static/images/sync/SyncAclsFromCluster.png)

 3. To view all existing ACLs, whether assigned to teams or not, select the **Show all** option.
-This will display all Kafka ACLs, both assigned and unassigned to any teams.
+This will display all Apache Kafka ACLs, both assigned and unassigned to any teams.

 Following the above steps, you can synchronize ACLs from an Apache Kafka cluster with Klaw metadata.